SomeWeekendReading/someweekendreading.github.io/_posts/2023-01-27-fda-vrbpac-covid-vaccine-composition-changes.md

   - The vaccinated are far more fortunate.
   - But those most fortunate are those with the latest bivalent booster.

-  So getting the bivalent booster is a sensible move for people who do not wish to die needlessly, which should include everyone who can medically tolerate the bivalent booster.
+  So getting the bivalent booster is a sensible move for anyone wishing not to die needlessly, which should include everyone who can medically tolerate the bivalent booster.